anshulgrover7/Motion-Picture-Rating-Predictor/README.md

 * [NaiveBayes](https://www.rdocumentation.org/packages/naivebayes/versions/0.9.7) - used to convert two attributes to bins
 * [h2o](https://cran.r-project.org/web/packages/h2o/index.html) - ANN used to achieve higher accuracy

+## ToDo
+* Replicate the project in python
+* Training the ML algorithms with newer movies
+* Using a GraphDB to see the relationships between entities

 ## Authors

 * **Abhishek Jain**